 It certainly is an interesting platform for salons and spas to try out.

 Twitter for Salons & Spas: For Ongoing Conversations

 Twitter is a noisy, high volume, channel.

-I know some salon’s use Twitter successfully but I would only recommend exploring Twitter when you have Facebook and Instagram established and you can effectively repurpose content that you produce for those platforms to further the reach of you posts.
+I know some salons use Twitter successfully but I would only recommend exploring Twitter when you have Facebook and Instagram established and you can effectively repurpose content that you produce for those platforms to further the reach of your posts.

 LinkedIn for Salons & Spas: Reaching the Professional Audience

 LinkedIn has been around for a while now.
-It’s focused on creating connections between businesses and to help in talent scouting and the job application process.
+It’s focused on creating connections between businesses and helping in talent scouting and the job application process.

 If you’d asked me a couple of years ago I probably would have said that this isn’t the platform that makes sense for a salon or spa to focus on.
 However, since Microsoft acquired the platform things are changing.

-Out of all platforms righ now, Linked in is probably the easiest place to get good reach on your content.
-Microsoft clearly want the platform to become more social and they want tow reward those who put out content with good reach.
+Out of all platforms right now, Linked in is probably the easiest place to get good reach on your content.
+Microsoft clearly wants the platform to become more social and they want to reward those who put out content with good reach.

-This might change over time as the platforms new strategy settles but right now you can get very good visibility of your salon or spa with the attractive high value business audience.
-Thus, like with Twitter, it’s probably not your first priority if you’re just starting to build up your salon or spas social presence.
+This might change over time as the platform’s new strategy settles but right now you can get very good visibility of your salon or spa with an attractive high-value business audience.
+Thus, like with Twitter, it’s probably not your first priority if you’re just starting to build up your salon or spa’s social presence.
 But it is a very interesting channel to complement your other social channels given the broad reach you can get with a very attractive audience for your salon.